 There’s a part of me that appreciates Eastwood’s approach which is much different than his previous films, despite replicating his same red-blooded American tone.
 He takes the time to establish the heroes Spencer Stone, Anthony Sadler, and Alek Skarlatos from the very beginning.
-We follow them through the early days of Catholic school, to their frustrating military training, to their easy vacation through Europe.
-Eastwood takes the time to make these character relatable and it isn’t tough to do so.
+We follow them through the early days of Catholic school, to their frustrating military training, to their casual vacation through Europe.
+Eastwood takes the time to make these characters relatable and it isn’t tough to do so.
 The truth is that up to the attack on the Paris-bound train these, these three were very normal guys.
 They live in suburbia, they went to church, they watched sports, they served their country, and had a pretty standard trip around Europe.
-We’re lulled into a state of familiarity so that when the violence on the train erupts we should feel inspired that these ordinary boys were able to answer the call in a tough situation.
+We’re lulled into a state of familiarity so that when the violence on the train erupts we should feel inspired that these ordinary boys were able to answer the call.

 Eastwood thankfully reverts back to his usual directorial self when we finally, as if by mercy, arrive at the 15:17 to Paris train incident, where a terrorist brandished a gun and a knife to harm the passengers.
 This sequence is staged with the right amount of grit, close-ups, and lack of a soundtrack to make the intensity of the situation feel real without added dramatics.
 It’s such a well-done piece that I almost wished this segment were its own short film without the pointless backstory padding.